onenetinc/vercel-bot-logger/TESTING.md

 ### 8. Test All 15+ Bot Types

-Test script for all supported bots:
+#### Option A: Individual Requests (Sequential)

+Test script that sends each bot as a separate request:

 ```bash
 #!/bin/bash